Bobingstern/MicroFlow/README.md

 If you've tested a board that is not on this list, please make an issue and tell me!

-# Found a Bug?
+# Want to contribute?
 This library in still in very early stages of development so bugs are to be expected.
 If you find one, please make an issue and provide steps on how to recreate it.
+If you want to test different boards, feel free to run the the [board test file](https://github.com/Bobingstern/MicroFlow/blob/main/examples/board_test.ino) on your board and make an issue with your test results.
 Thanks!

 # Contributors
 <a href="https://github.com/bobingstern/MicroFlow/graphs/contributors">